-Hanoi Free Local Tours is a highly rated tour company that offer free English tours from old town to the French quarter and beyond.
+Hanoi Free Local Tours is a highly-rated tour company that offers free English tours from the old town to the French Quarter and beyond.
 They will even organise a Hanoi itinerary for you.
 You do need to book in advance (https://hanoifreelocaltours.com)

 This is an essential part of daily life in Hanoi and is constantly surrounded by local families, street vendors and buskers.
 A total must-see freebie!

-On the Ly Thai To road from the top of Hoan Kiem Lake, only a short walk away, is the 2010 Guinness book of records “Worlds longest mosaic walls”.
+On the Ly Thai To road from the top of Hoan Kiem Lake, only a short walk away, is the 2010 Guinness Book of records “World Longest mosaic walls”.
 6.5 Km of intricate and colourful murals by Vietnamese and foreign artists.
 That’s a lot of tiles.

 You can see as much or as little as you want, maybe best avoided in the mid-day sun though.

 Hanoi’s train street is famous, or rather infamous.
-A densely populated stretch of live train line, where locals and tourist alike are forced to withdraw into their houses, pull in all their belongings and squeeze in close against walls to avoid the passing of high-speed trains!
+A densely populated stretch of the live train line, where locals and tourists alike are forced to withdraw into their houses, pull in all their belongings and squeeze in close against walls to avoid the passing of high-speed trains!
 We’re in!!

 There are a number of trains that pass from north to south and vice versa.
 We took a photo of the most recent times (Sep 2018) but do expect delays, and we suggest arriving a little early (or staying a little later to enjoy the place without other tourists).